MoeHamoud/android-interview-questions/README.md

 * **What is the Dalvik Virtual Machine?** - [Learn from here](https://blog.mindorks.com/what-are-the-differences-between-dalvik-and-art)

+    Dalvik is a Just In Time (JIT) compiler.
+By the term JIT, we mean to say that whenever you run your app in your mobile device then that part of your code that is needed for execution of your app will only be compiled at that moment and rest of the code will be compiled in the future when needed.

 * **What is the difference JVM, DVM and ART?** - [Learn from here](https://android.jlelse.eu/closer-look-at-android-runtime-dvm-vs-art-1dc5240c3924)

 * **What are the differences between Dalvik and ART?** - [Learn from here](https://blog.mindorks.com/what-are-the-differences-between-dalvik-and-art)

+    ART or Android Runtime is an Android runtime that uses Ahead Of Time(AOT).
+By using AOT, what is does is it converts or compiles the whole High-level language code into Machine level code and at the time of installation of the app and not dynamically as the application runs(like in case of Dalvik).

 * **What is DEX?** - [Learn from here](https://developer.android.com/reference/dalvik/system/DexFile)

+    Compiled Android application code file on Dalvik VM.

+    Android programs are compiled into .dex (Dalvik Executable) files, which are in turn zipped into a single .apk file on the device. .dex files can be created automatically by Android, by translating the compiled applications written in the Java programming language.

 * **Can you manually call the Garbage collector?** - [Learn from here](https://stackoverflow.com/questions/15632734/can-we-call-the-garbage-collector-explicitly)

+    You can call Garbage collector using `System.gc()` but this does not mean that it'll be executed immediately.
+The JVM decides when to execute it.

 #### Android Jetpack

 * **What is Android Jetpack and why to use this?** - [Learn from here](https://blog.mindorks.com/what-is-android-jetpack-and-why-should-we-use-it)

+    Android Jetpack is a collection of Android libraries meant to help and alleviate common problems when building Android apps.
+This suite of libraries is now considered the "modern" way to build Android apps.

 * **What are Android Architecture Components?** - [Learn from here](https://blog.mindorks.com/what-are-android-architecture-components)

+    Android architecture components are a collection of libraries that help us in the following:

+    - Build robust Android application.
+    - Build testable Android application.
+    - Build maintainable Android Apps.

+    Architecture components also help in managing our UI component lifecycle and handling data persistence.

 * **What is LiveData in Android?** - [Learn from here](https://blog.mindorks.com/understanding-livedata-in-android)

+    LiveData is an observable data holder class.
+Unlike a regular observable, LiveData is lifecycle-aware, meaning it respects the lifecycle of other app components, such as activities, fragments, or services.
+This awareness ensures LiveData only updates app component observers that are in an active lifecycle state.

+    - You can use LiveData with libraries like Room Persistent Library, Coroutines, etc.
+    - Once a data is modified/changed, the observers will be notified about the change
+    - But before notifying the observers, LiveData will check if the observer is live or not.
+If it is live, then the notification will be sent otherwise not.
+In this way, the crash due to stopped activities will be stopped.
+    - While using LiveData, you need not worry about unsubscribing any observers.
+    - If the inactive observer will be resumed in future, then the latest data will be sent to that observer.
+    - No need to worry about activity recreation due to screen rotation because only the updated data will be sent.

 * **How LiveData is different from ObservableField?** - [Learn from here](https://blog.mindorks.com/livedata-vs-observable-in-android)

+    - ObservableField <T> is not Lifecycle aware but LiveData is.
+That means LiveData will only update app component observers that are in an active lifecycle state and not which are inactive.
+    - We have to do manual handling of Lifecycle awareness in ObservableField

 * **What is the difference between setValue and postValue in LiveData?** - [Learn from here](https://blog.mindorks.com/livedata-setvalue-vs-postvalue-in-android)

+    Both `setValue` and `postValue` can be used in the same manner when working on the main thread.

+    If working in a background thread, then you can't use `setValue`.
+You have to use `postValue` here and the value will be changed immediately however the notification that is to be sent to observers will be scheduled to execute on the main thread via the event loop with the handler.

 * **How to share ViewModel between Fragments in Android?** - [Learn from here](https://blog.mindorks.com/shared-viewmodel-in-android-shared-between-fragments)

+    In both fragments, when you instantiate the `SharedViewModel` you must provide the same single activity as the owner.
+This is how to create a shared ViewModel.

 * **Explain Work Manager in Android.** - [Learn from here](https://blog.mindorks.com/integrating-work-manager-in-android)

+    Work Manager is a library that is part of Android Jetpack which makes it easy to schedule deferrable, asynchronous tasks that are expected to run even if the app exits or device restarts.
+Work Manager makes sure the scheduled task executes again.

 * **Use-cases of WorkManager in Android.** - [Learn from here](https://www.youtube.com/watch?v=4LTpYXFMnJw)

+    - run a task
+    - run a task periodically
+    - cancelling tasks
+    - listening to task results

 * **How ViewModel work internally?** - [Learn from here](https://blog.mindorks.com/android-viewmodels-under-the-hood)